chrusty/devops-manifesto/Cassandra/Exercises/Exploring-the-storage-layer.md

 #### Check which files are holding your data
-Use the same “sstableutil” command to list the files holding data for this table.
+Use the same "sstableutil" command to list the files holding data for this table.
 Unless you’ve waited a VERY long time since the previous step, there will still be no files on disk for this table.
 Why has this happened?
 * Your data is currently held [in-memory](https://wiki.apache.org/cassandra/MemtableSSTable) and in the [commit-logs](http://wiki.apache.org/cassandra/Durability).
 * Time and / or throughput will eventually cause this to be flushed to an [SSTable](http://wiki.apache.org/cassandra/ArchitectureSSTable) file.
 * We can also manually cause your data to be [flushed](https://docs.datastax.com/en/cassandra/2.1/cassandra/tools/toolsFlush.html) to disk.